tejaskhare99/Hello_There/README.md

 <div align="left">
 <h2> :man_technologist: About Me:</h2>

-  Hello, I am a Data Science and Machine Learning enthusiast and I will be graduating from the University of Ottawa in April 2023.<br>
+  Hello, I am a Data Science and Machine Learning enthusiast and I will be graduating from the University of Ottawa in April 2023 with a Masters in Computer Science Concentration in Applied AI.<br>

   - :zap: Broad experience in Machine Learning Applications like Computer Vision, NLP, and Time Series Forecasting